Tribute to Women Cyber Book

-Miriam appears on the cover of the Cyberbook (and the hard copy when it reaches 50 pages) because her name was selected from a long list of ordinary women doing extraordinary things to make the world a better place.
+Miriam appears here because her name was selected from a long list of ordinary women doing extraordinary things to make the world a better place.
 Her name and the other honorees (listed elsewhere in this book) were nominated by their friends and loved ones as a way to make a contribution to Women's PEACEPOWER Foundation and recognize the wealth of contributions each one has given to her community.
-In July, 1999 Miriam's name was drawn from a hat and the Miriam Peirce Endowment Fund became a permanent fixture in the foundation.
-The money generated from the endowment will go to fund the annual Amigas Awards given to women selflessly working to bring peace to the everyday lives of abused women and their families.

 Peacepower introduces a book to recognize women who have touched our lives.

 As mothers, daughters, sisters, wives, aunts, teachers, mentors and friends, women weave a web of connectedness through their gifts of love, wisdom, strength, dignity and grace.
 This book is intended as a recognition of the gifts of women, their power, importance, and the vitality they impart to their environments.
 This tribute is dedicated to both subtle and dramatic personal contributions of those women and girls included in its pages.